 Realize that the first impression that your audience has of you often is created before you take the stage.
 The way you carry yourself, your posture, and your conversations with audience members can all have a part in creating your first impression.
 So, as you walk to the front of the room, make sure your chin is up, make eye contact with a few friendly faces, smile, and have some enthusiasm in your step.
 An easy way to harness enthusiasm is to just walk about a stride or so faster than your normal pace.

 This one simple thing can have a profound effect.
 What is your automatic impression if the speaker slowly walks to the front with little or no enthusiasm?
 Chances are you will begin to think that this meeting is going to be dull.
 Even before the speaker opens his or her mouth.

 Once you take the stage, make sure to distribute your weight evenly on both feet.
-The reason is that if your weight is centered on one foot, eventually, it will tire, you will want to shift to the other foot, and before long, you will constantly be shifting from one foot to the other.
-There is nothing inherently wrong with that, but it might eventually become a distraction to your audience, and anything that distracts from your message can have a negative impact on your performance.
+The reason is that if your weight is centered on one foot, eventually, you will tire.
+You will then want to shift to the other foot.
+Before long, you will constantly be shifting from one foot to the other.
+There is nothing inherently wrong with this, but it might eventually become a distraction to your audience.
+Anything that distracts from your message can have a negative impact on your performance.

 There is very little difference between movements and gesture that you would do when you speak to someone in a one-on-one situation and the gestures you might use in front of a group.
 The only major exception to this rule is that as your audience gets bigger, so should your gestures.
 You may have to exaggerate your gestures if you are speaking to a coliseum, but in most cases, do what comes naturally.